uklibraries/KDL_metadata_guidelines/md_guidelines.md

 **Scheme:** Controlled vocabulary

-**Definition:** The retention schedule of the present resource
+**Definition:** Whether the resource is intended to be preserved or whether there is a terminal date at which point it should be deaccessioned

 **Usage Guidelines:**
-- KDL's preservation infrastructure involves different maintenance routines depending on a record's retention schedule.
+- KDL's preservation infrastructure involves different maintenance routines depending on whether a record is intended for preservation or for temporary storage
-- If using the metadata editor, supported retention schedules appear in a drop down list.
+- If using the metadata editor, choose preservation or temporal from the drop down menu.

 **Resources:** [KDL Retention Schedule List](http://www.uky.edu/~eweig/kdl_metadata_2013/kdl_metadata_2013_retention.xsd)